|

 LPICM, Ecole Polytechnique, Palaiseau, France

 Dr. Foldyna is the head of Nanowires for the PV and solar fuels team at CNRS, Ecole Polytechnique, France.
 His scientific field focuses on optics, nanophotonics, silicon nanowires, and solar cells for solar electricity production and storage.
-His more than a hundred publications have been cited 2288 times, his H index is 27 according to a Google Scholar citation report.
+His more than a hundred publications have been cited 2000 times, his H index is 24.

 |